MaterializeInc/materialize/doc/user/content/manage/access-control/_index.md

--- Example: approximate full-blown admin access by modifying the default -- privileges inherited by all roles via the PUBLIC role GRANT USAGE, CREATE ON SCHEMA materialize.public TO PUBLIC;
+-- Example: approximate full-blown admin access by modifying the default -- privileges inherited by all roles via the PUBLIC role GRANT ALL PRIVILEGES ON SCHEMA materialize.public TO PUBLIC;
 GRANT ALL PRIVILEGES ON DATABASE materialize TO PUBLIC;
-GRANT USAGE, CREATE ON CLUSTER default TO PUBLIC;
-GRANT CREATEDB, CREATECLUSTER ON SYSTEM TO PUBLIC;
+GRANT ALL PRIVILEGES ON SCHEMA materialize.public TO PUBLIC;
-GRANT CREATEROLE ON SYSTEM TO PUBLIC;
+GRANT ALL PRIVILEGES ON CLUSTER default TO PUBLIC;

 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA materialize.public TO PUBLIC;
 GRANT ALL PRIVILEGES ON ALL TYPES IN SCHEMA materialize.public TO PUBLIC;
 GRANT ALL PRIVILEGES ON ALL SECRETS IN SCHEMA materialize.public TO PUBLIC;